|Date of Birth:||24/12/1989|

 Quick, strong and an outstanding athlete, Sakho was voted Ligue 2 Player of the Year for 2013/14, when his 20 goals helped Les Grenats - The Maroons - win the title by eleven points.

-Made his Hammers debut as a late substitute in the 3-1 Barclays Premier League win at Crystal Palace on 23 August 2014...Started and scored three days later as the Hammers went out of the Capital One Cup on penalties to Sheffield United...Scored on his next four starts to cap a remarkable start to life in a West Ham shirt...Awarded Premier League Player of the Month as well as African Premier League of the Month for his impressive performances in October.
+Made his Hammers debut as a late substitute in the 3-1 Barclays Premier League win at Crystal Palace on 23 August 2014...Started and scored three days later as the Hammers went out of the Capital One Cup on penalties to Sheffield United...Scored on his next five starts to cap a remarkable start to life in a West Ham shirt...Awarded Premier League Player of the Month as well as African Premier League of the Month for his impressive performances in October...Suffered a back injury whilst on international dury with Senegal in November, but returned to the team with a goal against Swansea on 7 December, his eighth of the season

 Before West Ham